algosup/2023-2024-project-2-x86-retrogaming-team-7/Documents/Functional_Specification.md

 #### Description

-For this project we were asked to use the software DOSBOX [^4] which is a simulator of the MS-DOS environment.
-In addition to DOSbox, NASM [^5] was part of the initial requirement.
+For this project we were asked to use the software DOSBox [^4] which is a simulator of the MS-DOS environment.
+In addition to DOSBox, NASM [^5] was part of the initial requirement.

 #### Acceptance Criteria

 - The final product must run on this software in order for it to be valid.
-- The DOSbox emulator will have to integrated into an installer which will ease the download of the final product.
+- The DOSBox emulator will have to integrated into an installer which will ease the download of the final product.

 ### 2. Pac-Man